eis/bluemix-containers-box/README.md

 ==========================

 Simple Vagrantfile to set up IBM Bluemix and Bluemix Containers connectivity in an Ubuntu VirtualBox instance.
+Also contains example Vagrantfile and Node.js app so that containers can be tested.

 Note that this installs old version (1.8.1) of Docker, since Bluemix [doesn't support current versions]